maierkomor/atrium/README.md

 Known Issues:
 =============
 - PWM dimmer of ESP8266 may cause flickering output
-- S20/ESP8266 OTA scheme with 1MB ROM works with release/v3.2 but fails
-  with release/v3.3
-- OTA generation seems to have issues with 4MB flash size for ESP8266.
-  The root cause seems to be in the IDF.
-The issue does not occur on ESP32 or with 1MB flash size.
 - CMake based builds do not support OTA image generation